slalom-saa/fit-stacks/docs/rules/solution.md

 "dotnet restore" for the solution.

 ### Hosts
-The **hosts** folder should contain any project that actually run the solution.
-There may be one for a console based client; other possibilies may be web, powershell, etc.
+The **hosts** folder should contain any project that run the solution.
+There may be one for a console-based client; other possibilies may be web, powershell, etc.

 ### Source
-The **src** folder should contain the core logic for the solution and any related items such as data or implementation specific logic: file access, 3rd party access, etc.
+The **src** folder should contain the core logic for the solution and any related items such as data or implementation specific logic: file access, 3rd party components, etc.

 ### Test
 The **test** folder should contain all tests.
 In a service application this should